 “You can earn cash back while grocery shopping or shopping online and stash that cash to offset holiday shopping,” she said.
 “Apps like Ibotta and Checkout 51 offer cash back on select groceries,” plus apparel, cosmetics, restaurants and more.

 Additionally, Rakuten is an online shopping portal where you can earn up to 25% cash back from more than 2,000 retailers.
 Some stores are offering double cash back for Black Friday.
 Plus, there’s a $10 bonus when you sign up.

 3. Sign Up for Coupon Alerts Now

-If you have a general plan for which retailers you’re going to visit on Black Friday, look at some of the best coupon sites and sign up for the stores’ deal alerts.
+If you have a general plan for which retailers you’re going to visit on Black Friday, sign up for the stores’ deal alerts.

 “By doing so, you’ll get in-store and online coupons sent to your email inbox for those stores that you can redeem on Black Friday and beyond,” said Kyle James, founder of Rather-Be-Shopping.com.
 “Basically, you’re automating your savings and guaranteeing you shop with a coupon in hand.”

 Save More Now: The 11 Best Coupon Apps